 Photograph copyright: Merrill A. Peterson

-Orthodes noverca is a common dull brown-gray small to medium-sized moth (FW length 13–16 mm) with gray and black markings, typically with a fish-hook shaped black orbicular spot that is open toward the costa, that flies in a variety of habitats throughout most of the Northwest during the spring and summer.
-The forewing is mottled medium to dark gray brown, sometimes with a slight olive cast, minimally darker at the base and in the subterminal area than elsewhere.
-A short and diffuse black basal dash is usually visible.
+Orthodes noverca is a common, dull brown-gray, small to medium-sized moth (FW length 13–16 mm) that flies in a variety of habitats throughout most of the Northwest during the spring and summer.
+Its forewings have gray and black markings, typically with a fish-hook-shaped black orbicular spot that is open toward the costa.
+The forewing is mottled medium to dark gray-brown, sometimes with a slight olive cast, minimally darker at the base and in the subterminal area than elsewhere.
+A short and diffuse black, basal dash is usually visible.
 The basal, antemedial, and postmedial lines are dark gray, double, and filled with slightly lighter than the ground color.
 All are fairly smooth.
-The antemedial line bulges slightly toward the outer margin on the posterior half of the wing.
+The antemedial line bulges slightly toward the outer margin on the posterior half of the forewing.
 The inner component of the postmedial line is weakly scalloped.
 This line is located near the reniform spot, and is nearly straight with a slightly oblique course from the spot to the trailing margin.
 It is sometimes followed by a series of light and dark spots on the veins in the subterminal area.
 A dark median line is evident across the wing.
 The pale subterminal line is slightly irregular, forming a weak W-mark toward the outer margin.
-It is variably preceded or followed by dark marks between the veins, strongest on the mid-wing.
+It is variably preceded or followed by dark marks between the veins, strongest on the mid-forewing.
 The terminal line is a series of dark lines between the veins.
-The fringe is colored as the ground.
-The orbicular spot is black in outline, usually thicker than the other lines and spots, and is incomplete anteromedially to form a fish-hook shape.
+The fringe is colored as the ground color.
+The orbicular spot is outlined in black, usually thicker than the other lines and spots, and is incomplete anteromedially to form a fish-hook shape.
 The reniform spot is weakly kidney-shaped, black and gray in outline with a pale inner component and central filling of the ground color.
 Its anterior and posterior ends are weak or open.
 There is no claviform spot.
 The hindwing is dark brown-gray with slightly darker gray discal spot, marginal area, and veins.
 The fringe is two-toned with gray basal and lighter brown-gray distal components.
 The head and thorax are powdery gray-brown with a slightly lighter distal collar.
 The eye is densely hairy.
 The male antenna is bead-like.

 This species was known previously as Orthosia delecta (Barnes & McDunnough) for a long time.